-The normalized luminous intensity distribution of LED substitute light sources shall be specified in directions which are relevant for the light emission of filament light sources of the corresponding Regulation No. 37 category.
+The normalized luminous intensity distribution of LED substitute light sources should be specified in directions which are relevant for the light emission of filament light sources of the corresponding Regulation No. 37 category.

-Therefore, minimum and maximum intensity values (in cd/1000 lm) shall be given in the category sheet, typically in three different C-planes (C0, C30, C330) and in angular steps of $\Delta \gamma = 25^{\circ}$, excluding the following distorted areas of filament light sources of the corresponding Regulation No. 37 category:
+Therefore, minimum and maximum intensity values (in cd/1000 lm) should be given in the category sheet, typically in representative C-planes and in representative angular steps $\Delta\gamma$, excluding the following distorted areas of filament light sources of the corresponding Regulation No. 37 category:

-- transition region of the cap;

-- proximity of the filament axis;
+- transition region of the cap; - proximity of the filament axis;

-- area of strong glass distortions (tips);

-- shading area of lead-in wires.
+- area of strong glass distortions (tips); - shading area of lead-in wires.

-The values shall be derived from measurements of homologated filament light source samples of the corresponding Regulation No. 37 category (see Annex 1).
-The selection of samples shall include various possible designs of different manufacturers.
+All values (intensity limits, relevant directions) should be derived from measurements of homologated filament light source samples of the corresponding Regulation No. 37 category (see Annex 1A for categories used in light signalling devices only and Annex 1B for categories also used in road-illumination devices).
+The selection of samples should include various possible designs of different manufacturers.